HoisanStefan/WebScraper/README.md

 1. Install the npm dependencies by running the command `npm install` in both `backend` and `frontend` folders.

-2. After the dependencies has been installed, run the command `npm run start` in both of the folders from the first step.
+2. After the dependencies have been installed, run the command `npm run start` in both of the folders from the first step.

 3. The API will be running on port 8000 and the client on port 8080.